 You’re busy!
 I get that.
 We’re all busy.
-Private music students today tend to be so busy with school, sports, and multiple extra-curricular activities they can find little time to practice their musical instrument.
+Private music students today tend to be so busy with school, homework, sports, and multiple extra-curricular activities they can find little time to practice their musical instrument.
 To combat the busyness, here are five essential practice tips that busy music students can follow to maximize and measure progress when learning a musical instrument.

 - Set Daily Practice Goals: Time is precious so don’t waste it!
 Playing around, goofing off, and calling it practice is NOT practicing.
 Students can waste more time playing their favorite Metallica riffs for hours rather than setting daily practice goals that maximize and measure progress.
 Students should ask themselves: What am I trying to accomplish technically and musically today?
 Once that question is answered then divide the practice time between those technical and musical goals.
 If a 45-minute practice time is established then dedicate 20 minutes to technique (scales, arpeggios, left/right hand exercises, etc.) and the other 25 minutes to learning musical pieces that build musicianship.
 Create and manage a daily practice routine that encompasses a good balance of technical and musical goals.
 Keeping a daily practice journal is a great way to set goals and measure progress in these areas.
 After honestly practicing and accomplishing the desired technical and musical goals for the day, then play all the Metallica riffs your heart desires.
 Music is supposed to be fun but it does require hard work and dedication if students are going to excel.